jysui123/esql/README.md

 - if you want to apply aggregation on some fields, they should be in type `keyword` in ES (set type of a field by put mapping to your table)
 - `COUNT(colName)` will include documents w/ null values in that column in ES SQL API, while in esql we exclude null valued documents
 - ES SQL API does not support `SELECT DISTINCT`, but we can achieve the same result by `COUNT(DISTINCT colName)`
+- ES SQL API does not support `ORDER BY aggregation`, esql support it by applying bucket_sort